 If you don't want to deal with...

-- A dynamic dog who seems to be in perpetual motion, observing, thinking, and planning what to do next
+- A dynamic dog who always seems to be observing and planning what to do next

 - Providing enough exercise and activities to keep them busy